Cramer-Rao Bound Optimization for Active RIS-Empowered ISAC Systems: Introduction

-While numerous studies on RIS have demonstrated its advantages, its fatal defect, i.e., ``multiplicative fading" effect has also been exposed.
-The multiplicative fading effect refers to that the equivalent path-loss of the RIS-introduced reflection link is a product of the path-losses of the transmitter-RIS link and the RIS-receiver link, which is usually significantly higher than that of the direct link.
-Consequently, in the case of a strong direct link or when the receiver is not close enough to RIS, the performance improvement from the reflection link provided by the passive RIS is negligible.
+While numerous studies on RIS have demonstrated its advantages in both communication and ISAC systems, its fatal defect, i.e., the ``multiplicative fading'' effect, has also been exposed.
+The equivalent path-loss of the RIS-introduced reflection link is a product of the path-losses of the transmitter-RIS link and the RIS-receiver link, thus this phenomenon can be mathematically described as the signal from the transmitter to the receiver via RIS undergoing multiplicative fading.
+Consequently, in the case of a strong direct link or when the receiver is not close enough to RIS, the performance improvement from the reflection link provided by the passive RIS is marginal.
 Active RIS is an emerging technology proposed to effectively mitigate the multiplicative fading issue existing in conventional passive RIS-aided systems \cite{ZhangZ}, \cite{LongR}.
-By integrating reflection-type amplifiers into existing passive electromagnetic components, active RIS is capable of not only reflecting the incident signal with desired phase-shift, but also amplifying the reflected signal, thereby potently compensating the path-loss.
+By integrating reflection-type amplifiers into existing passive electromagnetic components, active RIS is capable of not only reflecting the incident signal with the desired phase-shift, but also amplifying the reflected signal, thereby efficiently compensating the path-loss.
 Recent research works \cite{ZhangZ}-\cite{ZhuQ0} have confirmed the advantages of active RIS and further investigated its various communication application scenarios.
+Although the active RIS has potential drawbacks and limitations in that it is more costly and has more power consumption than the passive one due to the integration of active amplifiers, a satisfactory balance between performance and cost/power consumption can be achieved by appropriately selecting the number of reflection elements.
+In general, active RIS is increasingly becoming one of the key enablers to realize more spectrum- and energy-efficient wireless communications.